WindCrafter/WindCrafter/README.md

 I'm a Front-end Developer who loves researching new knowledge and crafting new interesting things.

-* 🌍  I'm based in Ha Noi
+* 🌍  I'm based in HCMC
 * ✉️  You can contact me at [dotuanphog@gmail.com](mailto:dotuanphog@gmail.com)
 * 🧠  I'm learning NextJs, Angular, NestJS
 * 🤝  I'm open to collaborating on an interesting project